Julia Adamson

 Julia Adamson (also known as Julia Nagle from 1988 to 2006) (born September 30, 1960 in Peterborough, Ontario) is a Canadian composer, musician and current label manager of Invisiblegirl Records.
-In 1967 her family moved to Manchester, England.
+She came to prominence as a recording engineer, and was a member of the Fall between 1995 and 2001.

 Biography

+In 1967 her family moved to Manchester, England.
 In 1971, she sang in St Winifred's School Choir on the school's first album of modern hymns.

-In 1977, Adamson played guitar in the punk group Blackout, alongside James Fry, Tony Ogden, and Gordon King.
-Fry, Ogden, and King went on to form World of Twist and Earl Brutus.
+In 1977, Adamson played guitar in the punk group Blackout, alongside James Fry, Tony Ogden, and Gordon King.Fry, Ogden, and King went on to form World of Twist and Earl Brutus.
 A 2022 book by King, When Does the Mind-Bending Start?: The Life and Times of World of Twist, includes memories of Blackout.

-She played synthesiser with early electronica band Illustration in 1979 whose members were Tony Harrison (Lead Vocals) Timm Johnson (Guitar/Synthesiser) Paul Lancaster (Bass) and Morgan King (Drums).
+She played synthesiser with early electronica band Illustration in 1979 whose members were Tony Harrison (Lead Vocals) Timm Johnson (Guitar/Synthesiser) Paul Lancaster (Bass) and George Terry (Drums).
 Their track "Tidal Flow" was included on the classic record Some Bizzare Album on Some Bizzare Records run by Stevo Pearce.
 The group toured with Blancmange and Pink Military.
 In 2020 they were included on compilation "The Tears of Technology" on Ace Records with track "Tidal Flow" and in 2022 on compilation album "Prophecy & Progress" on Peripheral Minimal Records with track "Dimensions of Design".
 A book by Wesley Doyle titled "Conform to Deform" planned for 2023, where Illustration are interviewed about "The Some Bizzare Album".

 Adamson worked as personal assistant to record producer Martin Hannett from 1981 until 1983.
 A book by Audrey Golden titled "Factory Women" is planned for May 2023, wherein she is interviewed about Factory Records.

 She was employed as a tape op and sound engineer at Yellow Two and Strawberry Studios in Stockport from 1984 to 1990.

 While working at Yellow Two and Strawberry Studios recording studios, she played guitar, synthesiser and programmed computers in group What?Noise from 1986 until 1991.
 She contributed to album Fat and 12" vinyl EP Vein.
 What?Noise toured in the UK and recorded at the studios where they worked as sound technicians.